locojoetive/TextBoxManager/README.md

 You can achieve this by deleting the EventSystem in the prefab, by unpacking your instance, or by creating and using a variant of this prefab.
 ### 2.3 Create your own conversation
 All conversations are saved in one csv file.
-Open the csv file `Asset/Resources/text/TextBoxLines.csv` in Excel or Google Sheets.
+Open the csv file `Asset/Resources/text/TextBoxLines.csv` in Google Sheets.
 You will see the following columns
 \
 \